coleygroup/pyscreener/README.md

 __Note: both of the above steps must be satisifed before using `pyscreener`__

-To avoid having to do this every time you start a new shell, you can add whatever commands you typed to your respective shell's startup file (e.g., .bash_profile for a bash shell) (you can also add them to the non-login shell startup file, but it's not good a idea to recursively edit your PATH in these files)
+To avoid having to do this every time you start a new shell, you can add whatever commands you typed to your respective shell's startup file (e.g., .bash_profile for a bash shell) (you can also add them to the non-login shell startup file, but it's not good a idea to edit your PATH in these files)

 ## Installation
 The first step in installing pyscreener is to clone this repository: `git clone <this_repo>`

+### virtual environment setup
 The easiest way to install all dependencies is to use conda along with the supplied [environment.yml](environment.yml) file, but you may also install them manually, if desired.
 All libraries listed in that file are __required__ before using `pyscreener`

-### virtual environment setup via conda
 0. (if necessary) [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)
 1. `cd /path/to/pyscreener`
 1. `conda env create -f environment.yml`

-Before running `pyscreener`, be sure to first activate the environment: `conda activate pyscreener`
+Before running `pyscreener`, be sure to first activate the environment: `conda activate pyscreener` (or whatever you've named your environment)

 ### external software
 * vina-type software
-  1. install [ADFR Suite](https://ccsb.scripps.edu/adfr/downloads/) for receptor preparation
+  1. install [ADFR Suite](https://ccsb.scripps.edu/adfr/downloads/) for receptor preparation and follow the directions to add the resulting `bin` folder to your path (you should see a command at the end of the installation process)
-  1. install any of the following docking software: [vina](http://vina.scripps.edu/), [qvina2](https://qvina.github.io/), [smina](https://sourceforge.net/projects/smina/), [psovina](https://cbbio.online/software/psovina/index.html) and ensure the desired software is located on your path
+  1. install any of the following docking software: [vina](http://vina.scripps.edu/), [qvina2](https://qvina.github.io/), [smina](https://sourceforge.net/projects/smina/), [psovina](https://cbbio.online/software/psovina/index.html) and ensure the desired software executable is in a folder that is located on your path
 * [DOCK6](http://dock.compbio.ucsf.edu/)
   1. install [DOCK6](http://dock.compbio.ucsf.edu/) and specify the DOCK6 environment variable as the path of the parent folder (the one containing `bin`, `install`, etc.) as detailed [above](###specifying-an-environment-variable)
   1. install [sphgen_cpp](http://dock.compbio.ucsf.edu/Contributed_Code/sphgen_cpp.htm) and place the executable inside the `bin` subdirectory of the DOCK6 parent directory